 Malad City is a very small city located in the state of Idaho.
 With a population of 2,344 people and just one neighborhood, Malad City is the 73rd largest community in Idaho.
-Malad City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Malad City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Malad City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Malad City are a mix of both white- and blue-collar jobs.
+Malad City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Malad City is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Malad City who work in teaching (16.68%), office and administrative support (8.00%), and management occupations (7.15%).

-Telecommuters are a relatively large percentage of the workforce: 7.88% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.88% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Malad City is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Malad City really has some of the features that families look for when choosing a good community to raise children.
 Is Malad City perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.